 A suggestive approach to handle the network security vulnerabilities together with NFV Cloud specific security requirements would be to build a framework or solution that can maximize automation while structuring the complete security management and validation process.
 It can be a one-stop comprehensive solution that provides a centralized control over network security management, by providing security vulnerability assessment checks, adherence to processes and guidelines, reporting, and mitigations.
 Such a framework would reduce the overall test efforts, speed up the validation process, and decreases to some extent the specialized skill requirement of the personnel.
 At a broader level, some of the important features that make up this vulnerability assessment framework should include:

 - Validation of generic as well as network function specific vulnerabilities

-- Tools & analytic components to keep a check on network usage, user dynamics, and DDOS related attacks
+- Tools and analytic components to keep a check on network usage, user dynamics, and DDOS related attacks

-- Incorporation of compliance seeking standard security processes and policies to cover internal & external threats
+- Incorporation of compliance seeking standard security processes and policies to cover internal and external threats

 - Centralized reporting and mitigation

 Implementation of NFV would support cost reduction but requires customization of networks; this customization will lead to additional security vulnerability requirements.
 A comprehensive solution with an approach to maximize the automation of network Cloud vulnerability assessment can be an answer to the every changing dynamics of network security.